-- 1) The presence, orbits, and masses of embedded, yet unseen planets. - 2) The orbits and masses of planets seen in the direct images, but for which orbits are not known. - 3) The inclination of the disk/planet system. - 4) Formation and evolution history of the system, including migration and orbital rearrangements of the planets.
+- 1) The presence, orbits, and masses of embedded, yet unseen planets. - 2) The orbits and masses of planets seen in the direct images, but for which orbits are not known. - 3) The inclination of the disk/planet system. - 4) Formation and evolution history of the system, including migration and orbital rearrangements of the planets. - 5) Compositional constraints on the availability of volatiles/organics in the planetesimal belts and, by inference, in the planets.

 Current Knowledge: Currently, large databases of bright debris disks are available for which spatially unresolved thermal infrared observations (spectral energy distributions or SEDs) are available.
-For a subset of disks spatially resolved scattered light or thermal emission images are available (see, e.g., Figure A2.1).
-For another handful of disks spatially and/or Doppler-resolved gas line detections are available (e.g., Moor et al. 2011, Kospal et al. 2013, Dent et al. 2014).
+For a subset of disks spatially resolved scattered light or thermal emission images are available (see, e.g., Figure A2.2).
+For another handful of disks spatially and/or Doppler-resolved gas line detections are available (e.g., Moór et al. 2011, Kóspál et al. 2013, Dent et al. 2014).
 Mid-infrared spectroscopy of solid state dust features and polarimetric imaging provide additional constraints on dust composition and disk structure (e.g., Perrin et al. 2015).